AguaClara/UASB/summer2018report.md

 </p>
 </center>

 This tipping bucket is created with a 5 gallon bucket (chosen as they are easy to purchase) with two plastic rods on either side, attached through a hose clamp.
-These circular pieces will rest in the brackets on either side of the entrance tank, where they can roll freely to allow the bucket to dump.
+These circular pieces will rest in the brackets on either side of the influent tank, where they can roll freely to allow the bucket to dump.
 This greatly reduces friction and wear of mechanical parts.

 <center><img src="https://github.com/AguaClara/UASB/blob/master/Images/Influent_System_Brackets_Pivots.png?raw=true">
 <p>